brontosaurusrex/brontosaurusrex.github.io/_posts/2017-01-17-blender-stamping-with-normal-brush-to-normal-map.md

 date: '2017-01-17 00:32 +0100'
 title: 'Blender, stamping with normal brush to normal map'
 ---
 1. A new texture filled with default normal color, hex 8080FF, make it float.
-Save it.
+Save the image.
 2. unwrap the model
 3. switch to cycles, make the material node, for example: